LabuzPawel/FuelStrat/README.md

 Release version requieres .NET 8.0 Framework to work.
 Larger size exe release that is independent from .NET version can be found in 'FCalcACC\bin\Release\self_contained'.

 For application to work it requieres 'CARS.json' and 'TRACKS.json' files to be included in exe folder.
-Default versions of those json files can be found in 'FCalcACC/default_json'.
+Default versions of those json files can be found in 'FCalcACC\default_json'.

 Future plans: